1602/compound/docs/sources/markdown/extension-api.md

 # Extensions

 Any npm package can be used as an extension for CompoundJS.
-If it should be loaded at compound app starup, it should export `init` method.
+If it should be loaded at compound app startup, it should export `init` method.
 This method will receive single argument: compound app.

 Compound will initialize each extension listed in `config/autoload.js` file.